What is fractional HR? Interview with Barry Flack

-Whilst it has been around for a few years now, Fractional working is now increasingly in demand.
-None more so than in the established SME, start-up and scale-up markets where businesses don’t necessarily require resource on a full-time basis or perceive they have the budget for hiring experienced expertise.
-For the fractional executive, this enables them to work with multiple clients in a way that is beneficial for both the individual and the businesses they serve.
+Whilst it has been around for a few years now, fractional HR services are increasingly in demand.
+None more so than in the established SME, start-up and scale-up markets where small businesses don’t necessarily require in-house resource on a full-time basis or perceive they have the budget for hiring experienced HR expertise.
+For the fractional HR professional, this enables them to work with multiple clients in a way that is beneficial for both the individual and the businesses they serve.

-So, with this in mind, Dominque Seal, who specialises in executive interim HR and transformation, sat down with Barry Flack, an award-winning Fractional HR Executive.
+So, with this in mind, we sat down with Barry Flack, an award-winning fractional HR executive.

-In this interview, Dominique spoke to Barry to help clarify what fractional HR is, why he thinks it has emerged, how best to engage with it and the value it provides both executives and clients.
+In this interview, Barry helped clarify what fractional human resources is, why he thinks it has emerged, how best to engage with it and the value it provides both executives and clients.

 What is fractional HR working?

-A fractional HR person is someone with broad and deep expertise to support companies (typically SME in size) that need help with that function on a part-time, interim capacity.
-Robust enough to credibly interact with the founders/CEO and with a toolkit and network that can quickly create value as the business grows and evolves.
+A fractional HR professional is someone with broad and deep expertise to support companies (typically SME in size) that need help with that function on a part-time basis, interim capacity.
+Robust enough to credibly interact with the founders/CEO and the rest of the leadership team, and with a toolkit and network that can quickly create value as the business grows and evolves.

-When someone thinks of an HR freelancer, they often think of someone who may not be fully engaged with an organization.
+When someone thinks of an HR consultant, they often think of someone who may not be fully engaged with an organisation.
 That’s not the case.
-A fractional HR Executive acts as a readily available, flexible and seamless part of a leadership team on an ongoing basis, a driving force to the success of your business and promptly available for employees on-demand.
-Their value is that they can use that experience and expertise to allow the business to quickly go through the gears from a growth and complexity perspective.
+A fractional HR Executive acts as a readily available, flexible and seamless part of an HR department on an ongoing basis, a driving force to the success of your business and promptly available for employees on-demand.
+Their value is that they can use that experience and HR expertise to allow the business to quickly go through the gears from a growth and complexity perspective.

 • The typical full-time resource that the business feels the need to own under the old social contract construct.
 The liquid workforce is driving a horse and coaches through this old paradigm and thinking.